 TPPC Operating Principles:

 The full TPPC will meet at least 2 times annually to review recommendations made by its subcommittees, receive annual strategic plan updates, and propose portfolio priorities for ITS.
-There are four subcommittees:
+There are five subcommittees:

 - The Executive Subcommittee (four Subcommittee Chairs);